 1. Common App

-In the Common App, an applicant can apply for up to 20 schools.
-If you choose to apply to more than 20 colleges, you may use other applications such as Universal College Application, Questbridge, or School-specific Application.
-However, it is not advisable to apply to more than 20 colleges as you will need to submit different sets of documents and you will have to spend more money on application fees.
+Through Common App, an applicant can apply to up to 20 schools in a single application cycle.
+If you plan to apply to more than 20 colleges, you may need to use other applications, such as Coalition on Scoir or school-specific applications.
+However, applying to more than 20 colleges is usually not advisable because you may need to prepare different supplemental materials and pay additional application fees unless you qualify for fee waivers.

 2. Universal College Application